Need Help? Let's Talk

 You can get a spectacular view of the high mountains like Annapurna (7,219m), Annapurna II (7,937m), and Himchuli (7,893m).
 You can see Macchhapuchre (6,998m), Lamjung Himal (6986m), Buddha Himal (6,692m) and Manaslu peak.
 The people of Ghale Gaun are very welcoming and give you a homely feeling.

-They will let you enjoy by providing their traditional clothes to the tourists.
+They will let you enjoy their traditional clothes by providing them to the tourists.
 They will even teach you their traditional dance and songs.
 Furthermore, you can be more thrilled by their local cuisine, ancient craftwork, museum, and their tradition.

-Ghale Gaun homestay will provide you with the experience of a proper Nepal lifestyle.
-The Gurung village is a very remote yet more exciting and beautiful place to live.
-Along with Ghale Gaun, other towns like Nadighar and Pasagaaun provide homestay.
+Ghale Gaun homestay will give you the experience of a proper Nepali lifestyle.
+The Gurung village is very remote yet exciting and beautiful.
+In addition to Ghale Gaun, other towns like Nadighar and Pasagaaun offer homestays.

 Along with various luxurious hotels, there are several homestays in Kathmandu.
-The hotels in Kathmandu are very crowded, as the capital of Nepal.
+The hotels in Kathmandu are very crowded, and it is the capital of Nepal.
 We will accommodate you at the homestay inside Kathmandu.
 You can enjoy the suburbs around the valley.
 Kathmandu is near beautiful trekking places like Panauti, Dhulikhel, Nomo Buddha, and Bhaktapur.

 You can easily visit these places from Kathmandu.
 Festivals in Kathmandu are a significant attraction.
 There are many temples and stupas inside Kathmandu, so tourists tend to enjoy the rituals.
 Homestays in Kathmandu provide you with a very computable experience.